danscratch/ladder/README.md

 ### License

-This career ladder is made available under the [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) license.
+This career ladder is made available under the Creative Commons Zero 1.0 Universal license.